Dumpster Rental in Greensboro, NC

 The City of Greensboro City Hall offers plenty of recycling tips.
 The following is permissible to recycle in the City of Greensboro Magazines, Paper, Food cartons, Beverage cartons, All plastic bottles; 1-7, Aerosol cans, Pots, and pans.
 Forbidden items include Baby diapers, Car parts, Tires, Clothes.

 Please visit the City Hall recycling website for further information on the dos and dont’s of recycling.
 The city has curbside recycling and there are 19 recycling centers that are available to the residents.

-Fire Stations; 2, 7, 14, 17, 19 and 20.
+- Some of the 19 Centers can be found at Fire Stations; 2, 7, 14, 17, 19 and 20.

-- The Gillespie Golf Course
+- The Gillespie Golf Course – 306 E. Florida Street.

 Recycling plays an important role in the health of a city.
 From keeping rivers, lakes, parks, and beaches free from harmful debris, the city stays looking beautiful.
 A city and its residents who take recycling seriously can have a positive impact on housing values, recycling helps creates jobs, and helps reduce energy costs.
-We all want to live in a city that is vibrate, clean, and there is a good amount of civic pride.
+We all want to live in a city that is vibrating, clean, and there is a good amount of civic pride.
 Tourism increases and people want to purchase homes and raise their families in a community with high standards.
 So do your part and help keep Greensboro a lovely place to call home.